severian5it/ResidenceGiulioCesare/README.md

 and credit goes to *Michele Bitetto*.
 ## Acknowledgements

-- I received inspiration for this project from my mentor, *Aaron Sinnot*.
+- I received inspiration and guidance for this project from my mentor, *Aaron Sinnot*.

 # Contact
 To contact me feel free to email